-- D. The definitions in Subsection D apply only to Section 12 (educational services for gifted children). - (1) Gifted child defined.
-As used in 6.31.2.12 NMAC, "gifted child" means a school-age person as defined in Sec.
-22-13-6(D) NMSA 1978 whose intellectual ability paired with subject matter aptitude/achievement, creativity/divergent thinking, or problem-solving/critical thinking meets the eligibility criteria in 6.31.2.12 NMAC and for whom a properly constituted IEP team determines that special education services are required to meet the child's educational needs. - (2) Qualifying areas defined. - (a) "Intellectual ability" means a score two standard deviations above the mean as defined by the test author on a properly administered intelligence measure.
-The test administrator must also consider the standard error of measure (SEM) in the determination of whether or not criteria have been met in this area. - (b) "Subject matter aptitude/achievement" means superior academic performance on a total subject area score on a standardized measure, or as documented by information from other sources as specified in Paragraph (2) of Subsection C of 6.31.2.12 NMAC.
+- D. The definitions in Subsection D of 6.31.2.7 NMAC apply only to 6.31.2.12 NMAC. - (1) "Creativity/divergent thinking" means outstanding performance on a test of creativity/divergent thinking or in creativity/divergent thinking as documented by information from other sources as specified in Paragraph (2) of Subsection C of 6.31.2.12 NMAC. - (2), "Gifted child" means a school-age person as defined in Subsection D of Section 22-13-6 NMSA 1978 whose intellectual ability paired with subject matter aptitude/achievement, creativity/divergent thinking, or problem-solving/critical thinking meets the eligibility criteria in 6.31.2.12 NMAC and for whom a properly constituted IEP team determines that services are required to meet the child's educational needs. - (3)"Intellectual ability" means a score two standard deviations above the mean as defined by the test author on a properly administered intelligence measure.
+The test administrator shall also consider the standard error of measure (SEM) in the determination of whether or not criteria have been met in this area. - (4) "Problem-solving/critical thinking" means outstanding performance on a test of problem-solving/critical thinking, or in problem-solving/critical thinking as documented by information from other sources as specified in Subparagraph (b) of Paragraph (2) of Subsection B of 6.31.2.12 NMAC.